mitmath/18335/README.md

 Discussion of spatial locality and cache lines, with examples of dot products and matrix additions (both of which are "level 1 BLAS" operations with no temporal locality); you'll do more on this in pset 3.

+**Further reading:** Frigo et al. paper from previous lecture.
+ATLAS web page above.
+See [Register Allocation in Kernel Generators](http://cscads.rice.edu/workshops/july2007/autotune-slides-07/Frigo.pdf) (talk by M. Frigo, 2007) on the difficulty of optimizing for the last level of cache (the registers) in matrix multiplication (compared to FFTs), and why a simple cache-oblivious algorithm is no longer enough.
+See e.g. the Wikipedia article on [row-major and column-major order](http://en.wikipedia.org/wiki/Row-major_order).

+### Lecture 13 (Mar 6)

 Review of **Gaussian elimination**.
 Reviewed the fact that this givs an A=LU factorization, and that we then solve Ax=b by solving Ly=b (doing the same steps to b that we did to A during elimination to get y) and then solving Ux=y (backsubstitution).
 Emphasized that you should **almost never compute A⁻¹** explicitly.
 It is just as cheap to keep L and U around, since triangular solves are essentially the same cost as a matrix-vector multiplication.
 Computing A⁻¹ is usually a mistake: you can't do anything with A⁻¹ that you couldn't do with L and U, and you are wasting both computations and accuracy in computing A⁻¹.
 A⁻¹ is useful in abstract manipulations, but whenever you see "x=A⁻¹b" you should interpret it for computational purposes as solving Ax=b by LU or some other method.

-**Further reading:** Frigo et al. paper from previous lecture.
-ATLAS web page above.
-See [Register Allocation in Kernel Generators](http://cscads.rice.edu/workshops/july2007/autotune-slides-07/Frigo.pdf) (talk by M. Frigo, 2007) on the difficulty of optimizing for the last level of cache (the registers) in matrix multiplication (compared to FFTs), and why a simple cache-oblivious algorithm is no longer enough.
-See e.g. the Wikipedia article on [row-major and column-major order](http://en.wikipedia.org/wiki/Row-major_order).
-Trefethen, lectures 20, 21, 22, 23.
+Introduced partial pivoting, and pointed out (omitting bookkeeping details) that this can be expressed as a PA=LU factorization where P is a permutation.
+Began to discuss backwards stability of LU, and mentioned example where U matrix grows exponentially fast with _m_ to point out that the backwards stability result is practically useless here, and that the (indisputable) practicality of Gaussian elimination is more a result of the types of matrices that arise in practice.

+**Further reading:** Trefethen, lectures 20, 21, 22, 23.